Araujo-Raiara/Araujo-Raiara/README.md

 ## Let's Connect

-I am excited to connect with like-minded individuals, fellow developers, and anyone interested in the fascinating world of Android development.
+I am excited to connect with like-minded individuals, fellow developers, and anyone interested in the fascinating world of development.
 Feel free to reach out for collaboration, sharing insights, or just a friendly chat!

 Happy coding! 🚀 </h3>